vik-s/quartz/content/projects/newsletter/long form/Understanding FMCW Radar Technology.md

 **SNR**: As the noise level rises, it quickly becomes difficult to tell where the peak is.
 We could increase the power level of the transmitted pulse, but it makes it hard to design linear transmit amplifiers that work well.

 **Resolution**: If there are reflections from two targets, the received pulses might overlap making it difficult to detect any peaks.
 The ability of a radar to distinguish between distinct objects is called its *resolution*.
 To improve resolution, we could make the pulses shorter to minimize the overlap between signals.
 But shorter pulses are harder to distinguish from noise.
 There is always a trade-off between resolution and SNR.

 Put *pictures of how poor peaks are in SNR, and how overlap from multiple targets kills the peaks and makes it undetectable.*

 The ability to resolve targets in the presence of noise dramatically improves when a chirp is used.
 When an RF signal with continuously increasing frequency is used, the output of the matched filter produces sharper peaks.
 To understand how, let's look at the correlations of a received chirp with its corresponding template signal.

+> Put *pictures of FMCW matched filtering*.

 As before, when the two signals do not overlap, the correlation is zero.
 When they start to overlap, the correlation is still low because the waveforms do not line up when they are of different frequencies.
 The correlation is maximum only when the two FMCW signals exactly line up.
 This results in a more detectable peak that is easy to identify even in the presence of noise.
 The sharper peaks will also be separate when two reflected signals overlap due to their different frequencies at any instant of time.

 Put *pictures of how FMCW matched filter operation gives sharper peaks even in the presence of noise, and how overlapping signals produce distinct peaks.*

+## FMCW Radar System

+The block diagram of an FMCW radar is shown below.
+A frequency synthesizer generates a chirp that is amplified and sent out via a TX antenna.
+The signal travelsl through the air, bounces off the object and is received by the RX antenna.
+The received signal is mixed with the original chirp to generate an intermediate frequency.

+The mixer here serves two important functions:
+1. Generate a frequency that is the difference of the *instantaneous* frequencies of the TX and RX signal (remember that frequency is linearly increasing)
+2. The instantaneous phase of the mixed signal has a value equal to the difference of the instantaneous phases of the input signals.

+The RX chirp is a time delayed version of the original TX one because it is only a static object.
+Therefore the output of the mixer at any instant is a signal with constant IF frequency that depends on how far away the object is.
+The greater the distance, the higher the IF value.

+The delay in the signal is the time taken by the signal to travel to the object located at a distance d, and back, divided by the speed of light.
+Thus, the IF generated at output of the mixer is represented by S*(2d/c).
+The IF signal is valid only when the RX chirp is received, up to the point in time that the TX chirp is still present.
+Thus the ADCs should sample the IF signal only in this window.

+The delay from the reflected signal is usually a small fraction of the chirp time frame (like 5%).

 ## FMCW in Nature